NachoHotz/PI-DOGS-FT14a/README.md

 `API_PORT` - the port from where your api is listening

-#### The import and use of these environment variables is already done by the app.
+#### The import and use of these environment variables is already done by the app

 Then, follow the steps below: